samcartersmith/cds/docs/website.md

 ## Step 2.
 Start website

-- Run `yarn website start` to start the website and watch plugins.
+- Run `yarn nx run website:start` to start the website and watch plugins.
 - You will now have access to the API data for components in docgen.config.js.

 ## Step 3.
 Create mdx files